 The only comment I’ll make about dual boot versus virtual machine is that a dual boot install will be a bit cleaner and faster, if that makes a difference.
 If you’re testing software that accesses device drivers or hardware, for example, a dual boot is probably going to be better.
 If you’ve just got some regular user software to test out, or just want to learn more about Linux with the easy Ubuntu world, then a VM is going to be a smarter alternative.
 One huge benefit: You can run Ubuntu and whatever other VM you prefer simultaneous to also running MacOS X and all of your favorite Mac apps too.

 To start, you’ll need VMware Fusion, of course.
-Grab a copy and pay for a license at vmware.com.
+Grab an evaluation copy or go ahead and pay for a license at vmware.com.
 Now pop out to Ubuntu to grab the ISO.
 Easiest is to go to ubuntu.com/download/desktop or just click on the box below (it’ll grab the latest copy if things have updated in the interim between me writing this and you downloading the OS):

 It’ll take a while for the download even on a fast connection.
 The ISO download is big, as you can see:

 While it’s downloading, launch VMware Fusion.
-On the top left of the main screen there’ll be a ~ez_ldquo+ez_rdquo~ button.
+On the top left of the main screen there’ll be a “+” button.
 Click on it and choose “New…” to create a new VM:

 The new virtual machine window will pop up, ready to go.
 Simply drag the ISO file icon onto the drop target, as shown: